ssahillppatell/Pong-with-Expectimax-AI/README.md

 > You need to have [Dart Sass CLI](https://sass-lang.com/documentation/cli/dart-sass) and [Typescript](https://www.typescriptlang.org/#installation) installed in your device.
 - Compile SCSS to CSS by running: `sass styles.scss`
 - Compile TS (Typescript) to JS by running: `tsc`
-- Open the `index.html` by double clicking on it or on a server
+- Open the `index.html` on a server